 Q: Do you help clients find additional social services and financial assistance?

-A. In addition to our Food Pantry we also help our clients find resources throughout the community i.e. Utility/Rent Assistance, Spiritual guidance, provide cooking classes, help with additional added healthcare benefits, open interviews, etc.
+A. In addition to our food pantry we also help our clients find resources throughout the community i.e. Utility/Rent Assistance, Spiritual guidance, provide cooking classes, help with additional added healthcare benefits, open interviews, etc. We do not offer any direct financial assistance.
+Call 614-488-0681 x241 for details.

 Q. How do clients get to the food pantry?